chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 show-secret
 -----------------------------------------------------
-The ``show-secret`` subcommand allows viewing a stored shared secrets and service credential.
+The ``show-secret`` subcommand allows viewing a stored shared secret and service credential.

 *New in Chef server 12.14*